 Transactions in foreign currencies are recorded at the rate of exchange ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the consolidated statement of financial position date.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the reporting date.
 All differences are taken to consolidated statement of income at the entity level.